|

 Jasmin to Wyn, thought there was something else in her look.

-leaf patterns all over and pearls sewn on all around the scooped neckline
+leaf patterns all over.
+It was completed with pearls sewn all around the

-her!"
+Go get her!”
 Alec did so, taking her arm.
-The Doctor told them he'd see
+The Doctor told them he’d

 had gone, looked decidedly disconsolate.